 Traditional fluffy house towels take up a lot of space and take forever to dry.
 And where do you hang the monsters in dry?
 We eliminated these problems by switching to travel towels like these several years ago.
-They do take a bit of getting used to, but they take up a lot less space and they dry a lot faster.
-As for where we hang them while they are drying, we usually toss them over the bars that hold up our pop-up truck camper ceiling.
+They do take a bit of getting used to, but they take up a lot less space, and they dry a lot faster.
+As for where we hang them while drying, we usually toss them over the bars holding up our pop-up truck camper ceiling.

 9. Utilize The Cab Of Your Truck

 Our truck is a cab and a half, meaning that although the backseat has little legroom for passengers, it does give us a lot of extra space for our possessions when we go camping.

 On the seat, we put our cooler for beverages and this set of collapsible totes.
 One tote is full of road snacks, and the other has a blanket, pillow, my knitting bag, and a few other things I use as a passenger.
 We place the 6-gallon water container that we use as a grey water tank and our gallon water jugs on the floor.
 Under the seat, we store our NOCO Boost Pro (we like how versatile this jump starter is), an umbrella, a few tie-downs, and a tarp.